Erudika/para/para-client/README.md

 ## What is this?

-**Para** was designed as a simple and modular back-end framework for object persistence and retrieval.
+**Para** was designed as a simple and modular backend framework for object persistence and retrieval.
-It enables your application to store objects directly to a data store (NoSQL) or any relational database (RDBMS) and it also automatically indexes those objects and makes them searchable.
+It helps you build applications faster by taking care of the backend.
+It works on three levels - objects are stored in a NoSQL data store or any old relational database, then automatically indexed by a search engine and finally, cached.

 This is the Java client for Para.